Graduation Party Games

 For a beach party or a sand area at home.
 Have a sandcastle building competition.
 Prizes, of course, for the most creative and best made sandcastle.
 Graduation party games for all ages are good!

-Not sure which category of graduation party games this one falls into so here’s to my all time
+Not sure which category of party games this one falls into so here’s to my all time favorite of free graduation party games.
+It’s hilarious!

 What you do is get a handful of coins and clench as many as possible between